Often indicative of underlying medical conditions, a pleural effusion can range from being asymptomatic to causing severe respiratory distress.

 42. Which type of pleural fluid is associated with empyema?

-43. What common lung infection can lead to pleural effusion?
+43. What common lung infection can lead to a pleural effusion?

 44. When is a dull percussion note heard?